Timetable: C&NW - Watersmeet Line - Powers to Watersmeet

 Mine branches to Mineral Hills left the Watersmeet line at milepost 68.6, which was a mile west of the Iron River C&NW depot.
 These branches were built into Mineral Hills in 1906 (and removed in 1978).

-After closure of the mines, passenger service was discontinued.
+After closure of many of the mines, passenger service was discontinued.
 Freight service west to Iron Mountain continues today, with much of it being forest and paper products.

 The entire line west of Iron Mountain was abandoned and removed in 1982.
+It is now a SUV trail.
 [MRL]

 Station MP from Powers Notes